Skip to Main Content

 Professor of Practice

-Christine Brennan (BSJ80, MSJ81) is a professor of practice at Medill and is an award-winning sports columnist for USA Today, a commentator for ABC News, PBS NewsHour, CNN and National Public Radio, a best-selling author and a nationally-known speaker.
-Twice named one of the country's top 10 sports columnists by the Associated Press Sports Editors, she has covered the last 16 Olympic Games, summer and winter.
+Christine Brennan (BSJ80, MSJ81) is an award-winning national sports columnist for USA Today, a commentator for CNN, ABC News, PBS NewsHour and National Public Radio, a best-selling author and a nationally-known speaker.
+Named one of the country's top 10 sports columnists by the Associated Press Sports Editors multiple times, she has covered the last 21 Olympic Games, summer and winter.